anupriyamranjit/shopify-challenge-summer-2022/README.md

 ## Create Groups
-To create an Inventory Item go to http://localhost:3000/addGroups and fill out all relevant fields
+To create a group go to http://localhost:3000/addGroups and fill out all relevant fields

 ## Delete Groups
-To delete groups go to http://localhost:3000/viewGroups, click the x icon above any of the groups

-This will delete the groups
+To delete groups go to http://localhost:3000/viewGroups, click the x icon above any of the groups.
+This will delete the group

 Note: My implementation fo delete group does not delete the items in that group rather it makes the item in to no groups

 ## Update Groups
+To update groups  go to http://localhost:3000/viewGroups, click the pencil icon above any of the groups.
+This will allow you to edit thier name

+Note: If you update a groups name all inventory item in the group will also update its group name if you change it to another group that already exist it will merge everything in those 2 groups and merge duplicates items.

 ## Get All Groups
+To view all groups  go to http://localhost:3000/viewGroups,